mdabdullahibnaharun/E-Quiz-v1.5/README.md

 •	Faced Some Little bugs.

 # Conclusion
 This was a great experience doing this project.
 This project was intended to make the quiz web application system easier and reliable.
 I hope the intention of the program gets full filled.
 It will greatly help the beginners who are suffering in java.
-The challenges we faced and the learning we have gone through will come in great help in the future.
+This will come in great help in the future.

-                                       ~~Thank you for using our web application~~